swordman08/lazyBST/README.md

+Abstract:

+Create a system that tracks two lazy BTSs, student and faculty databases for a school.

+Commands to compile / run:

+To compile
+    g++ *.cpp
+To run
+    ./a.out

 The program allows for the following commands through the console.
 Just type any of the numbers:

 1. Print all students and their information (sorted by ascending id #)